Direct mail marketing is a familiar method to real estate agents and brokers. So are real estate postcards.

 Postcard marketing is one of the oldest ways to acquire and retain real estate clients.
-Whether you have already been focusing on a specific neighborhood or you are thinking about it, direct mail marketing should be one of the top three lead-generation strategy you employ.
+Whether you have already been focusing on a specific neighborhood or you are thinking about it, direct mail marketing should be one of the top three lead-generation strategies you employ.

 Compared to other traditional forms of advertising, a real estate postcard is far more affordable per high ROI, allowing you to stay in touch with local prospects and gain a reputation as a trusted local expert.
 The following tips help you get more leads and repeat clients through your postcard marketing strategy.